Kitware/SMQTK/docs/release_notes/pending_release.mipol.md

 - Update API of classifier to support use of generic extra training parameters.

+- Updated libSVM classifier algorithm to weight classes based on the geometric mean of class counts divided by specific class count to more properly handle weighting even if there is class imbalance.

 Docker

 - Versioning changes to, by default, encode date built instead of arbitrary